MattSurabian/go-tls/README.md

 ## Minting Certs and Keys
 I used [@bnagy's Enough repo](https://github.com/bnagy/enough) and the included `tlspark` tool to create the test certs included in this repo.
-The `root-subject` configuration flag corresponds to the `name` flag passed into `tlspark`.
+The `root-name` configuration flag corresponds to the `name` flag passed into `tlspark`.

 ## Client